onthecouch/static-site/README.md

 The whole thing is just HTML and CSS.
 No JavaScript frameworks, no build process, no dependencies.
 It loads fast and works everywhere.

-## Skins/Themes

-I make custom CSS skins for various tools I use.
-If you love this color, feel free to use them:

-### Uptime Kuma Skin
-**Location:** `skins/uptime-kuma/index.css`
-**What it does:** A dark terminal-style theme for Uptime Kuma that uses my Ashbloom color palette.
-Makes my status page match the rest of my site's vibe.

-To use it:
-1. Copy the CSS from `skins/uptime-kuma/index.css`
-2. Paste it into Uptime Kuma's custom CSS field
-3. Save and refresh

-**More skins coming** as I build them for other tools I use.

 ## Tech Stuff (If You Care)

 * **HTML5** - Plain old semantic HTML